 While taking me out of the mundane regularly, Travel also gave me beautiful moments to survive the mundane.

-4. Travel taught me to keep my teeth clean or to say it like adults: taught me the importance of small basic things done at the right time —
+4. Travel taught me to keep my teeth clean or let us say it like adults: Taught me the importance of basic things done at the right time —

 By small things I mean the things that keep life going.